JehanneOS/jehanne/doc/hacking/overview.md

 * the environment variable `$TOOLPREFIX` will contain the prefix of the cross compiling toolchain

+`devshell.sh` also gives you an hook to customize your development environment without touching the repository: if the `$JEHANNE_DEVELOPER_DIR` (default: `~/.jehanne/`) exists and contains a script named `devshell.sh`, such script will be sourced.
+For example my own `devshell.sh` starts a couple of terminals.

 To build the cross compiler you "only" need to run `(cd $JEHANNE/hacking/cross/; ./init.sh; git clean -xdf src/)`.
 It will automatically download and compile Binutils and GCC